craigrobertsdev/Team-Profile-Generator/README.md

   <p align="center">
   <img src="https://github.com/craigrobertsdev/Team-Profile-Generator/blob/main/assets/screenshot2.jpg">
   </p>

+  A video demonstration of the application being used can be found [here](https://drive.google.com/file/d/1zIT13kcmpASsXv385aZtvXL3PLqTB-1u/view?usp=share_link).

   ## Contributing
   If you would like to make suggestions about a different style for the employee cards or suggest further information that can be added to each employee card, fork the repo and submit a pull request for review.